jackrobertscott/authpack-client-190806/documents/legal/Terms.md

-# 🏇 Authenticator
+# Terms of Service

-> Fastest way to add auth to your apps - made with GraphQL
+> Authenticator 🏇 the fastest way to add auth to your apps

-## Terms of Service